 This admission made Scanlon enthusiastic and motivated to create a solution.
 “I envisioned my product bridging the gap between convenience and eco-conscious living by being used while shopping.”

 With an idea to easily transport reusable shopping bags, Scanlon sought the assistance of several engineers in the Boulder, Colorado area to develop her idea into a device that she could use herself and eventually manufacture.
 Displeased with the time frame for development and the functionality of the preliminary models, Scanlon questioned whether the “tool can even be made” and joined a Colorado Inventors’ Roundtable Meetup.
-It was at this roundtable where she met Doug Collins, co-owner of Avid Product Development.
+It was at this roundtable where she met Doug Collins, one of the founders of Avid Product Development.

 Scanlon thereupon turned to Avid Product Development to create a functional, aesthetic design and help bring her idea to market.